janvda/my-cloud-at-the-edge/docs/topics/openwrt_router/README.md

 ### Conclusion

+The outcome of this configuration:

 * I have created my own `192.168.2.0/24` home network (domain `.lan`)
 * All (relevant) devices automatically get a static IPv4 address and a hostname via DHCP
 * each device in my home network can reach any of the other devices in my home network by just using its hostname (or hostname`.lan`)
-* All of this is configured on my OpenWRT router (so no specific configuration (E.g. `/etc/hosts`) is needed on any of the devices in my home network.)
+* All of this is configured on my OpenWRT router
+    * so no specific configuration (E.g. `/etc/hosts`) is needed on any of the devices in my home network.

+!!!
+Note "OpenWrt has a ton of features and [additional software packages](https://openwrt.org/packages/start) that I didn't use."